Ladies-Storm-Hackathons/Resources/learning_resources.md

 * [FreeCodeCamp](https://www.freecodecamp.com/)
   Learn to code and help non-profits!
 Learn about HTML, CSS, JavaScript and more.
 * [Treehouse](https://teamtreehouse.com/)
-  Learn Web Design, Coding & much more
+  Learn Web Design, Coding & much more.
+This is not a free resource.
+If your local library participates in the Treehouse program, you can check out a license, just as you would physical media.
+If not, there is a monthly fee.
   Learn from over 1000 videos created by expert teachers on web design, coding, business, and much more.
 The Treehouse library is continually refreshed with the latest on web technology so you'll never fall behind.